Joseph Warner Yardley Prize

 To be considered for the Yardley Award, students should follow this application procedure:

-Prepare a Project Abstract in a word processing program, without any formatting.
-The Project Abstract should not exceed 750 words (roughly three double-spaced typewritten pages) and should contain the following information:
+Prepare an abstract in a word processing program, without any formatting.
+The Project Abstract should not exceed 500 words and should contain the following information:

 - Project Description intelligible to an educated non-specialist